Formula SAE: Suspension

 The suspension is unrestricted save for safety regulations and the requirement to have 50mm total of wheel travel.
 Most teams opt for four-wheel independent suspension, almost universally double-wishbone.
 Active suspension is legal.

 Aerodynamics

-Complex aerodynamic packages, while not required to compete at competition are common among the fastest teams at competition.
+Complex aerodynamic packages, while not required to compete, are common among the fastest teams.
 With the low speeds of the FSAE competition rarely exceeding 60 mph, designs must be thoroughly justified in the design judging event through wind tunnel testing, computational fluid dynamics, and on track testing.
 Aerodynamic devices are regulated through maximum size and powered aerodynamic devices are outlawed.

 Weight

 There is no weight restriction.
 The weight of the average competitive Formula SAE car is usually less than 440 lb in race trim.
 However, the lack of weight regulation combined with the somewhat fixed power ceiling encourages teams to adopt innovative weight-saving strategies, such as the use of composite materials, elaborate and expensive machining projects, and rapid prototyping.
 In 2009 the fuel economy portion of the endurance event was assigned 100 of the 400 endurance points, up from 50.
 This rules change has marked a trend in engine downsizing in an attempt to save weight and increase fuel economy.
 Several top-running teams have switched from high-powered four-cylinder cars to smaller, one- or two-cylinder engines which, though they usually make much less power, allow weight savings of 75 lb or more, and also provide much better fuel economy.
 If a lightweight single-cylinder car can keep a reasonable pace in the endurance race, it can often make up the points lost in overall time to the heavier, high-powered cars by an exceptional fuel economy score.